Kingdom of Norway vs United States of America

 Which country has an easier skilled-migration route, Kingdom of Norway or United States of America?+

-Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) is the dominant skilled route; United States of America’s H-1B Specialty Occupation requires US$62,000/year.
+Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) requires a salary of at least No fixed published floor; United States of America’s H-1B Specialty Occupation requires US$62,000/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Kingdom of Norway or United States of America have more visa routes without an employer sponsor?+